 Hello AprilJennifer, could you please introduce yourself in a few words?

 I'm a retired teacher with two adult children and four grand-children.
 I live with my husband in a small village in the heart of the English countryside, where I enjoy walking, bird-watching, gardening and creative arts (such as photography).

 When were you diagnosed with Irritable Bowel Syndrome and how did you get the diagnosis?
-(Was the diagnosis quick or was it difficult to get?)

 I was diagnosed with the diarrhoea-dominant form of IBS when I was in my early thirties after routine blood tests and X-rays revealed no signs of other, more serious conditions, such as Crohn's or Coeliac Disease.